Does Velocity of Return-to-Work Differ Between Circumferential Minimally-Invasive and Open Surgery to Treat Adult Spinal Deformity?

 abstract

 STUDY DESIGN: Retrospective matched cohort study.
 OBJECTIVE: We sought to compare circumferential minimally-invasive surgery (cMIS) to open deformity correction surgery on patients' timing of return to work.
 SUMMARY OF BACKGROUND DATA: Adult spinal deformity (ASD) impacts functional ability and quality of life, often influencing patients' ability to work.
 Surgical correction can improve alignment and symptoms; however, recovery timelines may vary depending on surgical technique.
 METHODS: Prospectively collected data from the International Spine Study Group (ISSG) multicenter database was queried for ASD correction.
 Patients were evaluated in two cohorts: cMIS or open surgery.
 Propensity scoring matched age, body mass index, pelvic incidence-lumbar lordosis mismatch, and sagittal vertical axis.
-All patients had at least 2 year follow-up.
-The cohorts were compared at 6 weeks, 1 year, and 2 years.
-RESULTS: Of 173 matched patients (85 open, 88 cMIS), there were no significant differences in age, gender, or ASA classification.
-Average age was 68.2 years with ≥3 levels fused.
-The open group had significantly more direct posterior decompressions, higher median number of transforaminal lumbar interbody fusions, longer surgery time, greater blood loss, and longer hospital stay.
+All patients had at least two years of follow-up.
+The cohorts were compared at six weeks, one year, and two years.
+RESULTS: Of 173 matched patients (85 open, 88 cMIS), there were no significant differences in age, sex, or ASA classification.
+The average age was 68.2 years with ≥3 levels fused.
+The open group had significantly more direct posterior decompressions, a higher median number of transforaminal lumbar interbody fusions, longer surgery time, greater blood loss, and longer hospital stay.
 The cMIS group had a higher median number of lateral lumbar interbody fusions.
 Baseline work status did not differ significantly: disabled (4.7% vs. 6.8%), working(20.0% vs. 21.5%), retired (71.7% vs. 67.0%), not working (3.5% vs. 4.5%).
-At 6 weeks, working patients were similar (14.1% vs. 15.9%, P=0.741); at 1 year, significantly more cMIS patients returned to work (10.5% vs. 21.5%, P=0.049).
-At 2 years, more cMIS patients had returned to work (14.1% vs. 19.3%), but this was not significant (P=0.277).
-CONCLUSION: Patients undergoing cMIS surgery returned to work at a higher rate between 6 weeks and 1 year postoperatively.
-At 2 years, return-to-work remained higher for cMIS but this difference was no longer statistically significant.
+At six weeks, working patients were similar (14.1% vs. 15.9%, P =0.741); at one year, significantly more cMIS patients returned to work (10.5% vs. 21.5%, P =0.049).
+At two years, more cMIS patients had returned to work (14.1% vs. 19.3%), but this was not significant ( P =0.277).
+CONCLUSION: Patients undergoing cMIS surgery returned to work at a higher rate between six weeks and one year postoperatively.
+At two years, return-to-work remained higher for cMIS but this difference was no longer statistically significant.